 - 0%: $0 to $40,000

 Then there’s state tax, maybe you’re married, there’s a so-called additional net investment income tax, and there are other complicating factors, so it’s hard to tell what your effective rate will be right off the bat.

-That’s why we built the Exercise Pre-Exit calculator, which accounts for all of these complications.
-Sign up for a Secfi account to use it for free.
+That’s why we built the Exercise Timing Planner, which accounts for all of these complications.

 In the Pinterest examples above, we’ve seen the following effective rates:

 Your situation will be different, but that gives an idea of the potential difference.